Build File

 intermediate and final software outputs.

-In order to enforce a clean separation between code and data, build files cannot contain arbitrary function definitions or conditional/for statements.
-Moreover,
+In order to enforce a clean separation between code and data, build files have the following restrictions:

 *args